dl1bz/svxlinkdb4rptr/README.md

 - use ram-disks if possible for running 24/7 to protect the SD card and minimize the I/O cycles at the SD card storage filesystem
 - the additional PHP module **php-curl** and **php-xml** need to be installed too, otherwise some functions are not available or don't work
 - For the Dashboard we need a SVXLINK managed by systemd (default setup for SVXLINK), older things like init.d are **NOT** supported !
-- If httpd is nginx, there are some problems with the modul esm (Ez Server Monitor), I recommend lighttpd as httpd
+- If httpd is nginx, there are some problems with the modul esm (Ez Server Monitor) and other things around php, I recommend use lighttpd as httpd
 - if possible, use the latest version of Raspian, which is at this time based at Bullseye/Debian11 and do regularly updates

 ## Final words for note ##